jvlad/zZshFramework/Readme.md

 ###### Fri Jan 24 04:52:59 MSK 2020

 # zZshFramework
-Command line utilities to work with files, strings, clipboard, git, etc.
+Command line utilities for Zsh (Z-Shell) to work with files, strings, clipboard, git and other applications.

+## User NOTE
+> These tools were developed, used and tested under MacOS.
+I'm not sure how well it plays in other environments.

-How to enable zZshFramework on Unix based system:
+## How to enable zZshFramework on Unix based system
 1. locate or create `.zhsrc` file at your user home directory

 2. open .zshrc in any text editor and add to the end: